 Emphasis has been given not only to the approval but to the actual conduct of clinical trials too.
-For instance, according to the Regulations on Human Trials, all experts conducting clinical trials in Taiwan should receive human trial-related training of more than 30 hours within six years of starting a trial.
+For instance, according to the regulations on human trials, all the experts who conduct clinical trials in Taiwan receive human trial-related training for more than 30 hours within six years of starting a clinical trial.

-Lists of laws related to conducting clinical trials and BA/BE studies in Taiwan are available at
+Lists of laws to conduct clinical trials and BA/BE studies in Taiwan are available at

 - World-class, high-quality infrastructure